KibromBerihu/TumorLocationProfiler/README.md

 The added predictive values of the new biomarkers when they are integrated into a Cox model on the basis of TMTV, IPI, or TMTV combined with IPI were analyzed.
 Interestingly, their predictive power of the PFS and OS consistently and significantly improved.

-Good news; It signifies that the new biomarkers provide complementary information to both IPI and TMTV.
+**Good news**; It signifies that the new biomarkers provide complementary information to both IPI and TMTV.